-Pituitary tumors are variable in nature, and patients can experience a wide range of symptoms.
-Learning about pituitary tumors can help you understand the symptoms you are experiencing.
+Pituitary tumors are variable, and patients can experience a wide range of symptoms.
+Learning about the symptoms and pituitary tumor treatment options can help you understand the symptoms you are experiencing.

 - Some pituitary tumor symptoms are because the tumor is pressing on adjacent structures.